Wackiest Odd Jobs Around the World

 Dressed in full-body zebra costumes, cebritas direct traffic while wielding lollipops and colorful flags, giving out high fives, and helping pedestrians safely walk or dance their way across the street.
 And that's not all.
 In addition to saving lives on the road, every zebra hired is an at-risk youth.
 Working part-time as a cebrita gives each kid a chance to earn an honest wage, and through additional training programs, they can develop skills to become leaders in their local communities.

 Happily for tourists, a project called Zebra for a Day makes it possible for curious and adventurous visitors to slip on a zebra suit and join the fun.

-Traffic zebras aren’t the world’s only flamboyantly dressed traffic controllers — the Bolivia initiative was inspired by, yes, traffic mimes in Bogota, Columbia.
+Traffic zebras aren’t the world’s only flamboyantly dressed traffic controllers — the Bolivia initiative was inspired by, traffic mimes in Bogota, Colombia.

 Subway Pusher - Japan

 Tokyo’s trains are notoriously crowded; an estimated 8.5 million people use the city’s subway routes every day.
 To maintain efficiency, the city employs oshiyas, or “pushers,” who literally cram as many bodies as possible onto the trains, like sardines in a can, while making sure nobody gets caught in the closing doors.